vuejs/eslint-plugin-vue/docs/rules/html-button-has-type.md

 > disallow usage of button without an explicit type attribute

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
-- :gear: This rule is included in `"plugin:vue/recommended"`.

 Forgetting the type attribute on a button defaults it to being a submit type.
 This is nearly never what is intended, especially in your average one-page application.

 ## :book: Rule Details